 Cookies is one of the most well-respected and top-selling cannabis brands in California and throughout the world.
-The company and its products are recognized globally and offer a collection of over 150 proprietary cannabis varieties and product lines.
+Cookies and its products are recognized globally and offer a collection of over 150 proprietary cannabis varieties and product lines.

-Cannolam entered into an exclusive license agreement with Cookies in 2019 by which Cannolam will have the exclusive rights to use the Cookies brand in Israel.
-Cannolam opened a Cookies branded pharmacy in Jerusalem and is expected to receive final approval to sell medical cannabis in an additional branded pharmacy in Be'er Sheva during the second or third quarter of 2022.
+Cannolam entered into an exclusive license agreement with Cookies in 2019 by which Cannolam has the exclusive rights to use the Cookies brand in Israel.
+Cannolam currently operates two Cookies-branded pharmacy in Jerusalem and Be'er Sheva which was approved to sell medical cannabis in the third quarter of 2022.